 Discover the best places to see his paintings and other creations.
-Use the map and slideshow to find the locations relevant to his life and work, including his studios, grave and final residence.
+And find the main locations relevant to his life and work, including his studios, grave, and final residence.

 Where to see Klimt’s works